mrv-king/IEC-61850-to-OCPP-and-SIMULINK/README.md

 2. Python ver 3.8 (or lower)

 List of preinstalled Python libraries:
-a. websockets ( pip install websockets )
+1. websockets ( pip install websockets )
-b. ocpp ( pip install ocpp )
+2. ocpp ( pip install ocpp )
-c. inputimeout ( pip install inputimeout )
+3. inputimeout ( pip install inputimeout )

 Before start working with designed application, the MATLAB Engine API should be installed for Python.
 The instruction on how to do it see here: https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html